hpi-swa-teaching/SqueakMaps/packages/SqueakMaps-Tests.package/SMATests.class/README.md

-Package includes all Test written for SqueakMaps
+SMATests provides tests for SMASqueakMaps.